EdisonKun/git_learning/README.md

 Fetch and merge
 `git pull origin <branch name>:<branch name>`

-# Using Git and GitHub With atom
+# Using Git and GitHub With Atom
 TODO(Shunyao)

 # different member cooperated on a repository